Bermuda Attractions

 Bermuda's national sports is Cricket - a clear indication of how strong the British influence has been in Bermuda.
 During the Cup Match days, the whole island virtually comes to a stand still.

-Every year during the Easter, Bermudians of all age, kids and families build kites and fly them at the beaches.
-A Bermudian kite is made to geometric designs and are quite colorful.
+Every year during the Easter, Bermudians of all age build kites and fly them at the beaches.
+The kites are made to geometric designs and look colorful.
 Bermuda kites still hold the world record for their altitude and duration of flight.
-Click Bermuda Kite Festival to know more about this tradition of Bermuda.
+Visit Bermuda Kite Festival to know more about this tradition of Bermuda.

 Related Articles